 SUMMARY: It is our opinion that nooLVL by Nutrition 21 is a scam.
 The public data substantiating its claims, efficacy or safety are minimal and raise serious doubts about this product in our mind.
-More worryingly, it seems that nearly every product using nooLVL, such as Ghost Gamer, is using less then the targeted and designed 1600mg dose in a single serving, sometimes as low as 750mg in a single scoop serving size.
+More worryingly, it seems that nearly every product using nooLVL is using less then the targeted and designed 1600mg dose in a single serving, sometimes as low as 750mg in a single scoop serving size.
 If you do use the product, be sure to take a clinical dose which may require multiple scoops or drinks.

 What is nooLVL by Nutrition 21?